 Then again, maybe I shouldn’t want Lenovo to allow me to watch a movie on a 4-inch screen.
 I get that, and perhaps the lack of compatibility is Lenovo saving me from myself.
 I can’t argue with that point.
 But I think overall, I’d rather have the choice.

 This is a nice update to the Lenovo Smart Clock line of devices.
 The charging plate accessory in particular is a favorite of ours.
-Google Assistant is a great way to wake up and start routines.
-I’d like to see a bigger screen, video capability, and a more intuitive interface, but those omissions don’t detract from the overall experience much.

 You get a lot of utility and functionality for $70.
 This is not only a good product, but a good value.